 “SaaS buyers won’t engage in more than one trial.
 Our data shows that this is particularly true in the small and medium size business market where buyers tend to comparison-shop less.
 You need to make sure that buyers find your trial first.
 You also need to make sure that you don’t squander that opportunity when you get it.”

-Perhaps one of the most overlooked aspects of encouraging brand advocates among employees is the actually task of asking them to do so.
+Perhaps one of the most overlooked aspects of encouraging brand advocates among employees is the actual task of asking them to do so.